soodoku/search-and-replace/Readme.md

 ### Turbo Search and Replace

 The script does the following:
 1. Removes extra blank lines.
-2. Removes soft-hyphens followed by new line (this typically means multi-line words)
+2. Removes soft-hyphens followed by new line (this typically means multi-line words).
 2. Searches and replaces a list of words:
    The script takes a csv (replacelist.csv) that carries words to be replaced, and replacement words.
 3. Regular expression based replacement:
 	Allows for 0-X consecutive errors within a word.
 	Takes wordlist.csv that carries words and X for each word
 	For instance if a row in wordlist.csv reads: Available,1
 	Av.{0,1}\??[\r\n]*ilable ==> Available
 	Ava.{0,1}\??[\r\n]*lable ==> Available

 #### Running the script